moebiussurfing/ofxSurfingImGui/README.md

 ## Overview
 An **ImGui** toolkit for **openFrameworks** projects.

-Setup and Layout Management, **RAW ImGui Widgets** ported to oF, **ofParameter Helpers**, and useful Snippets, some WIP or testing projects like Docking helpers, Sequencer or Node patching...
+Setup and Layout Management, **RAW ImGui Widgets** ported to OF, **ofParameter Helpers**, Docking helpers with a Laayout Presets Engine, and useful Snippets.
+Some WIP or testing projects like Sequencer or Node Patching.

 ## WORK IN PROGRESS!
 ```